crowswalk/crowswalk.github.io/index.markdown

 [Read More](pennedreadful.html){: .button}

 # The Garbage Incident
-### Roles: Narrative Designer, Game Writer, Game Artist
+### Roles: Narrative Designer, Programmer, Game Artist
 ![Garbage Incident Cover Image](images/garbageincident_thumbnail.png)

 You're Georgie, the diplomat of the Rat clan!
 Your job: find out who violated the Rat-Pigeon-Squirrel Weekly Garbage Treaty.
 The Pigeons claim their rightful share of garbage was stolen!
 Find the true Garbage Thief in this **choice-driven Twine game**.